YounesB-McGill/modeling-assistant/docs/python-upgrade-process.md

 0. Make a backup of your virtual environment folder so you can revert to it if necessary.
 You can find this folder by running `pipenv --venv` in the repo root.
-This will save you the trouble of having to set up the old Python version again if needed
+This will save you the trouble of having to set up the old Python version again if you need to go back to it

 0. Double check that the app starts correctly and that all tests (both :snake: Python and :coffee: Java) pass